Cray-HPE/docs-csm/007-LIVECD-NCN-BOOTS.md

 Before starting this you are expected to have networking and services setup.
 If you are unsure, see the bottom of [006-LIVECD-SETUP.md](006-LIVECD-SETUP.md).

+### IMPORTANT : NCN Power State & DHCP

-## IMPORTANT: Make sure the other nodes are shut down
+Make sure the other nodes are shutdown.
 This was done in an earlier section, but it's important you have **shut down all the other NCNs to prevent DHCP conflicts**.

+### IMPORTANT : Switchport MTU

-## IMPORTANT: Make sure the MTU of the spine ports connected to the NCNs is set to 9216.
+Make sure the MTU of the spine ports connected to the NCNs is set to 9216.
 Check this on both spines.

   ```bash
   sw-spine01 [standalone: master] # show interface status | include ^Mpo